 Every Pre-school child has a designanted ‘Key person’.
 Each Key person has special responsibilities for a small number of children and will form a close relationship with both the child and their parents.
 The Key person will get to know your child individually and will provide the extra reassurance which makes them feel safe and cared for .
 We value and recognise the importance of the relationship between staff, parents and the children working in partnership together to provide the very best environment for your child.The key person is also in a position to tailor our curriculum to the unique needs of each child and this is shown in their Individual learning Plan (ILP).
 The ILP is a careful record of your child’s development and progress and which can be regularly reviewed in discussion with your Key person.
 It contains records of events and activities of your child’s day by written observations and photographs and can be seen at any time.
 A transition report is compiled from your childs ILP which is passed onto your childs next school, the ILP is yours to keep when your child leaves the Woodlands.

-As your child turns four they will be offered a place in our Bluebirds programme, where children will come to a classroom hired in Clifton All Saints Academy.
+Around the term after your child's fourth birthday they will be offered a place in our Bluebirds programme where children will come to a classroom hired in Clifton All Saints Academy.
 Here we provide extended learning games and activities such as rhyming, phonics and maths.
 Although we undertake more group activities children are still able to learn through free play activities with a variety of toys and resources different from preschool.
 Children also have a book bag which is used to take home reading books and home tasks.
 Our 'show and tell' time encourages children to bring in items that relate to letters and numbers children are learning each week.

 Bluebirds is a brilliant way of preparing children for the transition to school.
 Children become use to the school environment and begin to engage in learning that will continue into reception class including stage 1 and 2 phonics.